Aorjx/Auto-Refresh/README.md

 # Auto-Refresh
 Auto-Refresh for Web Resources

-Auto-Refresh for Web Resources
 This JavaScript-based solution automatically monitors and refreshes various resources on a webpage (such as CSS, JS, images, videos, iframes, etc.) when they are updated on the server.
-By periodically checking the "Last-Modified" timestamp of each resource, it ensures that the browser loads the latest versions of these resources without needing a full page reload.
+By periodically checking the "Last-Modified" timestamp of each resource, it ensures that the browser loads the latest versions of these resources without requiring a full page reload.

 Key Features:
 Automatic Resource Monitoring: Automatically tracks changes to HTML, CSS, JS, images, and more.